 A starving artist is an artist who sacrifices material well-being in order to focus on their artwork.
 They typically live on minimum expenses either for lack of business or because all of their DISPOSABLE income goes toward more art projects, supplies all without paycheck.
-Is the artist suppose to figure this sacrifice into the price of their art?
+Is the artist suppose to figure this (internship) into the price of their art?

-An artist does.
+An artist participates at

-Art shows in the park or in the street
+Art shows in the park or street

 They pay $200 to $500 for that 10x10 art space for one weekend.
 Galleries also must charge artists wall rental plus commission fee and the Artist pays again just to be able to show their works.
 There is still no guaranteed paycheck.

 Your artists are there for you on weekends and holidays struggling to live on the (ARTIST-19) every day income.
 They sometimes travel long distances and must schedule their Hoidays after the Holidays and weekends.